 Understanding how customers react at each stage of the journey

-Part of understanding the consumer buying decision process is realizing customers have specific needs and expectations at each stage of the buyer’s journey, and sales teams have unique opportunities to address them:
+Part of understanding the customer lifecycle and their buying decisions is realizing customers have specific needs and expectations at each stage of the buyer’s journey, and sales teams have unique opportunities to address them.

 Analyzing why customers drop off during the buyer’s journey empowers sales teams to identify areas of improvement.
 And, for every problem, there are solutions a company can implement to address drop-offs.
 Some reasons a user may leave the buyer’s journey include:

-• Slow response times.
-In today’s fast-paced digital world, customers expect timely responses.
 If the sales process involves delays in customer inquiries, it can create frustration.
-Putting in processes that speed response times increases the likelihood of closing the sale.
+Processes that speed response times increase the likelihood of closing the sale.

-• A complex or lengthy purchasing process.
 Streamlining and simplifying the buying process is essential to keeping customers engaged.
 If customers are confused or frustrated by the buying process, they may drop off.
-A company can alleviate purchasing process issues by removing unnecessary steps and redundant information gathering as well as clarifying instructions.
+A company can alleviate purchasing process issues by removing unnecessary steps and redundant information gathering, as well as clarifying instructions.

 Aligning your sales process with the buying process